nh298/LZW/README.md

 University's CS 323 course.
 See [Wikipedia](http://en.wikipedia.org/wiki/Lempel–Ziv–Welch)
 for an explanation of the LZW compression algorithm.

-See the WinLZW branch of this repo for a graphical Windows version of LZW created with C# and WPF.
+See my WinLZW repo for a graphical Windows version of LZW created with C# and WPF.

 Note that the files code.h and code.c, which handle the packing of bits into bytes, were written by Professor Stan Eisenstat at Yale University.